Southeast Zone

 WARM SPRINGS RESERVOIR: smallmouth bass, crappie, bullhead, perch, rainbow trout

-Recent sampling showed trout stocked last year are now in the 14-inch range.
+Recent sampling showed one-year-old trout should be in the 12-inch range and fingerlings stocked in 2023 could be much larger.
 During sampling, our highest catch per unit effort for trout was north of the lower boat ramp.
 The reservoir is still recovering from extreme draw down in 2022 but sampling indicates there is a strong year class of age 1 bass that will provide a good fishery in a couple more years.

-No reports on ice conditions, the road into the reservoir can be very treacherous during wet conditions.
-Last updated 1/15/25.
+The road into the reservoir can be very treacherous during wet conditions.
+Last updated 3/12/25.

 UPPER WILLIAMSON RIVER: redband trout and brook trout